-Amid tightening monetary policy in the US, increasing threats to global trade and ongoing political uncertainty, T. Rowe Price Head of Portfolio Specialists Helen Ford recently asked three of our leading investors to share their views on how heightened volatility could impact their markets.
+Amid tightening monetary policy in the US, increasing threats to global trade and ongoing political uncertainty, Regional Head of Portfolio Specialists, Helen Ford, recently asked three of our leading investors to share their views on how heightened volatility could impact their markets.
+Their answers are below.

 Chris Alderson: We’re heading into the hardest part of the cycle.
 It’s 10 years since the collapse of Lehman Brothers and the punch bowl is finally being taken away.
 This year was probably as good as it’s going to get for US earnings growth.
 Next year will probably remain a reasonable environment for risk assets, but not as good as it has been for the past few years.

 WHAT EFFECT WILL HIGHER RATES HAVE ON THE EARNINGS POTENTIAL OF US COMPANIES?